projectcalico/calico/getting-started/windows-calico/known-issues.md

 #### Kubernetes-hosted install

-Windows does not support privileged containers at this time.
-On Windows, Calico must be installed manually rather than as a Kubernetes-managed DaemonSet.
+Windows does not support installing {{site.prodname}} using privileged containers at this time (like Docker). {{site.prodname}} must be installed manually rather than as a Kubernetes-managed DaemonSet.